 Source Name is unique among sources and reentries.
-The source must meet naming requirements for category/index type names.
+The source name must meet naming requirements for Source, Destination, and Reentry names.

 Source Number is unique among sources and reentries.
 There is no required ordering specifying which Source Number may be used as long as no other source or reentry is using it.
 This allows for gaps to be present between assigned source numbers as well as an intermixing of source groups and reentries.
 However, it is suggested that these gaps be minimized.